peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
 The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

 Writes a CBOR object to a CBOR data stream.
-See the three-parameter rite method that takes a CBOREncodeOptions.
+See the three-parameter Write method that takes a CBOREncodeOptions.

 <b>Parameters:</b>